Learning objectives

 In respiring cells (a terminal electron acceptor is present and the electron transport chain is functioning), the two molecules of pyruvate are each:

-2. oxidized (electrons transferred to NAD+ to make NADH)
+- oxidized (electrons transfer to NAD+ to make NADH)

-All 3 steps are carried out by a single enzyme complex, called pyruvate dehydrogenase complex, aka pyruvate oxidase.
+All 3 steps are carried out by a single enzyme complex known as pyruvate oxidase.

 Pyruvate oxidation occurs in the cytoplasm of prokaryotic cells.
 In eukaryotic cells, pyruvate is imported into the mitochondrial matrix for pyruvate oxidation.